Kim Kardashian Shows Off Body, Poses In Underwear In Latest Instagram Post

 “It’s pretty intense, but at home I’m not known.
 My kids have no clue what’s going on.
 So I don’t really feel it — I spend most of my time at home,” Kardashian confessed.

-But interestingly enough, today the mother of three was back to her old ways, this time sharing an underwear clad photo.
+But interestingly enough, today the mother of three was back to her old ways, this time sharing an underwear photo.
 In the sexy snapshot, Kardashian appears to be inside of her closet as she kneels down and poses for the camera.
-Her body looks amazing and she’s showing a lot of it to fans, wearing only g-string black underwear and blue colored bra.
+Her body looks amazing and she’s showing a lot of it to fans, wearing only g-string black underwear and blue-colored bra.
 Per usual, Mrs. West wears her long, dark locks down and rocks a fresh face of makeup, complete with smokey eyeshadow.

-Like many of her other photos that she has posted for her 113 million plus followers, this one has already basically broken the internet.
-Within just five hours of being posted, the photo has already amassed over 2.8 million likes in addition to an impressive 27,000 plus comments.
+Like many of her other photos that she has posted for her 113-million-plus followers, this one has already basically broken the internet.
+Within just five hours of being posted, the photo has already amassed over 2.8 million likes in addition to an impressive 27,000-plus comments.
 Many fans simply used the fire emoji to express their feelings over the photo while countless other Kardashian fans couldn’t help but gush over how amazing Kim looks.

 “Hands down your body looks amazing.
 Down to the food plan you’re following and props to your trainer bc it’s working 100 percent. #ultimatebodygoals.”